jemmy512/software-engineer/Cpp/README.md

    0 | this adjustment: -16 non-virtual
    1 | this adjustment: 0 non-virtual, -24 vcall offset offset

-Thunks for 'void Derive::FnBase()' (1 entry).
+Thunks for 'void Derive::FnBase()' (2 entries).
+   0 | this adjustment: -16 non-virtual
-   0 | this adjustment: 0 non-virtual, -32 vcall offset offset
+   1 | this adjustment: 0 non-virtual, -32 vcall offset offset

 Thunks for 'void Derive::FnBaseA()' (1 entry).
    0 | this adjustment: -16 non-virtual